 We Empower Women Through Empowering Men

 Firstly, we won’t get anywhere with empowering women unless we empower men too.
 We are clear in our vision for Fempire: We are not a men-hating brand.
 Quite the opposite.
 We love the men in our lives; most of us at Fempire have husbands, sons, and/or fathers who we adore and cherish.
 And we know that our empowerment has positive flow-on effects to the men and children in our lives.
-Our mission is to create even more loving relationships through the work we do, for ourselves and for the thousands of women we impact.
+Our mission is to create even more loving relationships.
+Through the work we do, for ourselves and for the thousands of women we impact.

 In this era of female empowerment, we can’t forget men.

 Most gender equality initiatives continue to focus on women, understandably.
 But a society of empowered women requires men to feel secure and empowered too.
 Maria Correira sums this up beautifully in her article Let’s Empower Women by Empowering Men.
 She says “It is not enough to enlighten and empower women and expect men to follow.”
 As she rightly points out, men are critically judged and assessed in our current cultural norms, based on our ideals of manhood.
 Terms like “man-up” suggest that being a man means exercising control over women, being tough, being strong, suppressing emotion.
-As Correira says, “It is also a challenge for women, who consciously or unconsciously often perpetuate these same social norms in the way they raise their sons or interact with men.”
+As Correira says, “It is also a challenge for women, who consciously or unconsciously.
+Often perpetuate these same social norms in the way they raise their sons or interact with men.”

 In this era of female empowerment, we can’t forget men.
-Click To Tweet
+Click To TweetFemale Empowerment is Good for Families

 Female Empowerment is Good for the Economy

-And it’s not just at the personal level that the positive effects of female empowerment can be felt – they’ve also been clearly measured at the community and global level.
+And it’s not just at the personal level that the positive effects of female empowerment can be felt.
+They’ve also been clearly measured at the community and global level.
 As Sean Illing succinctly says in his article Want Less Poverty in the World?
 Empower Women: “The single greatest antidote to poverty and social stagnation is the emancipation of women.”

 In his article 5 Ways Men Benefit From Women’s Empowerment, William Petrocelli says:

-In their book entitled Equality for Women = Prosperity for All: The Disastrous Global Crisis of Gender Inequality, Lopez-Carlos and Nakhjavani (2018) describe the findings from research across 189 different countries worldwide.
-Their research showed how gender inequalities – a across education, income, law, employment, and wages – lead to instability and chaos at almost every level of society.
-Whereas in countries where females constitute an almost equal percentage of the workforce, the economy and the culture have been radically improved.
+In their book entitled Equality for Women = Prosperity for All: The Disastrous Global Crisis of Gender Inequality.
+Lopez-Carlos and Nakhjavani (2018) describe the findings from research across 189 different countries worldwide.
+Their research showed how gender inequalities – a across education, income, law, employment, and wages.
+Lead to instability and chaos at almost every level of society.
+Whereas in countries where females constitute an almost equal percentage of the workforce.
+The economy and the culture have been radically improved.

 Do we need any more compelling justification for gender equality across the board?